CanopyTax/react-disposable-decorator/README.md

 # react-disposable-decorator
-Decorator for automatically canceling observable subscriptions when a React component is unmounted.
+Decorator for automatically canceling observable and other subscriptions when a React component is unmounted.

 A `cancelWhenUnmounted` function is passed to the decorated component as a prop,